SANDY PAWS RESCUE INC.

 Q: What would prevent me from successfully adopting one of your rescues?

-A: The majority of our adoption denials are due to lack of proper vetting of current pets.
-Also, decisions are based on your personal references and home tour/visit.
-This decision is also on a per dog basis.
-Sometimes we feel that an adopters home situation is not the right fit for the dog they're interested in at the time.
+A: The majority of our adoption denials are due to a lack of proper vetting for current pets.
+Additionally, decisions are based on your personal references and home tour.
+Recently adding a new pet to the home within the past year may also be a factor, as we want to ensure the stability of all pets involved.
+This decision is made on a per-dog basis, as we sometimes feel an adopter's home situation is not the right fit for the specific dog they're interested in at the time.

 Q: Why are you asking for personal references?